Philadelphia High School for the Creative and Performing Arts: Vocal music

 There are two separate choruses : Concert Choir and Mixed Choir.
 There is also a Combined Choir period where the entire major (all classes) sing and perform repertoire together.
 Concert Choir is the elite, select group of singers (sophomores to seniors), to get in students must keep up their grades, be competent and respectful in class, and sing out.
 The Mixed Choir is where freshman students begin and upperclassmen who do not make it into Concert Choir sing in this ensemble as well.
 All vocal majors have to take at least one year of Solfeggio (two if you begin in freshman year).
 Solfeggio (or Solfege) is a sight reading and ear training course, you will also learn piano skills in these courses.
 Juniors take Music History.
 In addition, an Advanced Placement Theory class is required for seniors to teach them how to master the art of harmony.
 You must pass all of these courses to graduate.

-The CAPA choirs have achieved a position of excellence among choral groups in the Delaware Valley.
+The CAPA choirs have achieved a position of excellence among choral groups in the Philadelphia metropolitan area.

 A few of the choir's notable singing engagements: